irdest/irdest/README.md

 ## Contributing

+To get started to hack on Irdest, check out the [HACKING section] in the developer manual.

 Social processes, code, and design guidelines are outlined in the [developer manual].
 We have a developer chat hosted on [Matrix] where we would be happy to answer any questions you have.